Trump was COVID positive before debate, ex-aide says in book

 In “The Chief’s Chief,” obtained by The Guardian before its Dec.
 7 release, Mark Meadows writes that the-president received a negative test shortly after the positive test and resumed his usual activities, including attending the debate against his Democratic challenger.
 Trump on Wednesday denied Meadows’ claim.

-The book’s publisher, All Seasons Press, did not immediately respond to a request for comment.
+The book’s publisher, All Season Press, did not immediately respond to a request for comment.

-The White House began a testing regimen for Trump’s senior aides and those who would be in contact with him after earlier positive cases.
+The White House began a testing regimen for Trump’s senior aides and those who would be in contact with him after earlier positive cases close to him.
 But aides repeatedly refused to disclose when Trump was tested the week of the debate, leading to speculation that he may have had COVID-19 while on stage with Biden.

 Moderator Chris Wallace of Fox News had said previously that he believed Trump may have had COVID-19 at the time of the debate because of the virus’ incubation period.
 It typically takes several days between the time a person is exposed to the virus to when there is enough viral load to be detected.